 https://rootoftrust.apps.cloud.com.
 Configure your firewall to allow this connection.
 For information about the Cloud Connector firewall, see Cloud Connector Proxy and Firewall Configuration.

-VDA requirement and limitations
+VDA requirements and limitations

-- Cloud Delivery Controller, unless Autoscale is enabled for the delivery group delivering the resource.
+- Cloud Delivery Controller, unless Autoscale is enabled for the delivery group delivering the resource

 - VDA workloads supported during outages: